warrenwchan/Aloha-Apparel/README.md

 # Aloha-Apparel
 READ ME
 January.16,2017
-This project was created on through out the first week of my web dev program. throughout this week ive learned how to code HTML aswell as CSS.
+This project was created through out the first week of my web dev program at RED Acadamy.
+Throughout this week ive learned how to structure  HTML aswell as CSS codes.
-Ive learned how to handle specific elements and atributes to manufacture a system of codes which formed this web page.
+Ive learned how to handle specific elements and attributes to manufacture a system of codes which formed this web page.
+The box model is very useful and makes dividing up sections of the page for us to build the layout with ease.
-The use of box model made it very useful to construct sections of the page.
+It took me awhile but Ive learned that there are many ways to contruct codes which can presents the same outcome.

-It took me awhile but Ive learned that there are many ways to contruct codes which presents the same outcome.
+Using the design comps that were provided for us in the project folder, i was able to build a rough skeleton on the backend website including everything in the correct order and structure then moved on to desiging the front face of the website using my CSS.
+The CSS makes it easier for us to style our work rather than using inline html styling technics; this method can be tedious and is out dated.

 My Root folder are separated in three main folders containing my CSS, Photos and Fonts.
-I chose to organize my folde this way to keep things easy to access and labeled friendly,
+I chose to organize my folde this way to keep things organized in the CSS sheets and also to learn how to link stylesheets within folders inside my root folder.

 I used a hfre tag to later link those files from the folder.

-my body consist of my navagation bar / Hero banner / Captions / Products / Sign-up bar and Footer.
+My body consist of my navagation bar / Hero banner / Captions / Products / Sign-up bar and Footer.

 My biggest challenge must have been putting together the responsive page layout.
 Figuring out the percentage, then having to match the view points later one definitly posted a challenge.